Fiji in the World:

 Fiji: Art & Life in the Pacific

 As research revealed the range and quality of Fijian collections, Prof Hooper was approached to curate a large-scale exhibition of a kind not attempted before.
-This resulted in the book and exhibition Fiji: Art & Life in the Pacific, co-curated with Dr Jacobs and Dr Igglesden at the Sainsbury Centre for Visual Arts between 2016 and 2017.
+This resulted in the book and exhibition Fiji: Art & Life in the Pacific, co-curated with Dr Jacobs and Dr Igglesden at the Sainsbury Centre between 2016 and 2017.

 The exhibition was opened by HE the President of Fiji and visited at her request by Her Majesty Queen Elizabeth II.
 It was later shown at Los Angeles County Museum of Art (2019-2021).